 ABC’s investment will restore 60 acres of pastures with cardamom, nearly 30,000 native hardwoods, and a leguminous tree called Gliricidia sepium which will be used both for nitrogen fixation and as a shade tree during the first three years of the plantation.
-The project is taking place in the Conservation Coast BirdScape and will have a duration of 10 years, with an expected return of $261,700 or a financial return, also known as Internal Rate of Return (IRR), of 16%.
+The project is taking place in the Conservation Coast BirdScape and will have a duration of ten years, with an expected return of $261,700 or a financial return, also known as Internal Rate of Return (IRR), of 16 percent.
 The sale of cardamom will generate the revenues of this project and will be reinvested back into the BirdScape.
 Some of the migratory species that will benefit include the Wood Thrush, Kentucky Warbler, and Worm-eating Warbler.

 ABC supported Jocotoco with the acquisition of 115 acres of forest that will be leased to a forestry company to do low-intensity forestry.
-The low-intensity forestry approach only requires the harvesting of 2 to 4 trees per acre (5-8 trees per hectare) every 20 years, which is very low compared to the hundreds of trees cut in regular forestry practices every 10-15 years.
-The project is taking place in the Chocó-Canandé BirdScape and will have a duration of 20 years, with an expected return of $63,000 (IRR: 10%) from 2022-2039 that will be reinvested in more conservation in the BirdScape.
-The sale of timber will generate the revenues of this project.
-Some of the migratory species that will benefit include the Canada Warbler, Olive-sided Flycatcher, and Blackburnian Warbler.
+The low-intensity forestry approach only requires the harvesting of two to four trees per acre (five to eight trees per hectare) every 20 years, which is very low compared to the hundreds of trees cut in regular forestry practices every ten to 15 years.

-ABC supported Calidris with hiring a consultant to conduct a feasibility study to generate and commercialize carbon credits from nearly 140,000 acres of forest conservation in the Colombian Chocó rainforest.
-The study yielded positive results, so we are now looking for concessional funding to develop a detailed execution process to generate and commercialize carbon credits there.
-Some of the migratory species that will benefit include the Golden-winged Warbler and the Cerulean Warbler.
+ABC supported our partner Calidris with conducting a feasibility study to generate and commercialize carbon credits from nearly 140,000 acres of forest conservation in the Colombian Chocó rainforest.
+The study demonstrates that conditions exist to develop a REDD+ project, so we are now looking for a loan with below-market or no interest rate to design a detailed work plan to generate and commercialize carbon credits there.
+Migratory species that will benefit from the conservation of these forests include the Golden-winged Warbler and the Cerulean Warbler.

-Cardamom and fruit trees agroforestry:
+Cardamom and fruit agroforestry:

-Micro-loans to five farmers to restore 12 acres of pastures and monocultures with cardamom, native hardwoods, and fruit trees.
-These trees will restore bird habitat and connect patches of nearby forest.
-The project is taking place in the Eastern Andes of Colombia and will have a duration of eight years.
-It includes four types of monitoring: birds, soil, carbon, and social development.
-Ecotrópico will pay back 20% (at 0% interest rate) of the funds ABC made available for this project.
+This project provides micro-loans to five farmers to restore 12 acres of pastures and monocultures with cardamom, native hardwoods, and fruit trees.
+These trees will restore bird habit and connect patches of nearby forest.
+The project is taking place in the Eastern Andes of Colombia BirdScape and will have a duration of eight years.
+It includes four types of monitoring: migratory birds’ presence and abundance, soil nutrients, carbon sequestration, and social development through additional income for families who are involved.
 The sale of cardamom will generate the revenues of this project.
-Some of the migratory species that will benefit include the Golden-winged Warbler and the Canada Warbler.
+Migratory species that will benefit include the Golden-winged Warbler and Canada Warbler.

 Based on Bolivian law, lands that are considered suitable for agriculture or production must demonstrate a certain level of production.
-An investment can be made to purchase cattle and install ranching infrastructure with financial return of (also known as IRR) of up to 16%.
-The revenues to pay the investment would come from the sale of cattle.
-Some of the migratory species that will benefit include the Buff-breasted Sandpiper and the Upland Sandpiper.
+An investment can be made to purchase cattle and install ranching infrastructure with a financial return (or annual interest) of up to 16 percent.
+The revenues to pay the investment back would come from the sale of calves born on the reserve as well as older cattle.
+This project serves as a demonstration of best practices that can be replicated on other neighboring ranches.
+Habitat conditions maintained at the Barba Azul Reserve will benefit the Buff-breasted Sandpiper, Upland Sandpiper, and many other migratory birds.